There’s a lot to think about when you’re choosing a care home, but what if there was a way to know what the most in-demand care facilities are?

 We asked respondents a series of questions about what they thought contributed to a good care home experience.

-We have summarised the most important results in this handy infographic:
+We've summarised the most important results in this handy infographic:

 The first step on your care journey will be the process of actually finding a care home that you want to live in (this is where Lottie can be a big help!).
 Therefore the first set of questions we asked were related to this stage of the process.